-By Bruce Schreiner and Claire Galofaro The Associated Press
+By Bruce Schreiner and Claire Galofaro

+The Associated Press

-MAYFIELD, KY. " Residents of Kentucky counties where tornadoes killed dozens of people could be without heat, water or electricity in frigid temperatures for weeks or longer, state officials warned Monday, as the toll of damage and deaths came into clearer focus in five states slammed by the swarm of twisters.
+MAYFIELD, KY. " Residents of Kentucky counties where tornadoes killed dozens of people could be without heat, water or electricity in frigid temperatures for weeks or longer, state officials warned Monday, as the toll of damage and deaths came into clearer focus in five states slammed by the swarm of

 Kentucky authorities said the sheer level of destruction was hindering their ability to tally the damage from Friday night's storms.
-At least 88 people, including 74 in Kentucky, were killed by the tornado outbreak that also destroyed a nursing home in Arkansas, heavily damaged an Amazon distribution center in Illinois and spread its deadly effects into Tennessee and Missouri.
+At least 88 people, including 74 in Kentucky, were killed by the tornado outbreak that also destroyed a nursing home in Arkansas, heavily damaged an Amazon distribution center in Illinois and spread its deadly effects into Tennessee and Missouri ern District of Indiana Judge Robyn Moberly's confirmation of the agreement comes almost for more than a year.